CIRED/cired.digital/data/README.md

-# code/data directory organization
+# cired.digital/code/data directory organization

 Raw and processed data.
-Organization will be updated as we develop the processing.
-Not versionned in the git.
+Contents not versionned in the git.

-## CIRED_numerisation_RAW
+## raw

+For the downloaded files

+**hal** contains contents automatically downloaded from HAL, along with metadata.

- Contains a read-only copy of pre-1998 publications, scanned OCRed.
+**inari_data_CIRED_numerisation_zotero_www** contains a read-only copy of pre-1998 publications, scanned OCRed.
 Remains to be processed.

+**inari_recueil_50ans_CIRED** will contain the selected most representative articles.

-## pdfs
+## processed

- contents downloaded from HAL.
+Nothing at the moment.
+To start the project, focus on using the HAL collection to setup the proof of concept.
+We can always push the manually downloaded archives later.

+Ideally the manually downloaded archives should not exist.
+They should be sent into HAL.

+Nothing at the moment.
+But there will be a need to smart deduplicate, the files are properly named and organized.

+We should look if ENPC did anything to the data that is not on inari.
+Since zotero is mentionned there may be metadata indexing somewhere.

+---

 ## Note: